John D. Rockefeller: Marriage

-In 1864, Rockefeller married Laura Celestia "Cettie" Spelman (1839–1915), daughter of Harvey Buell Spelman and Lucy Henry.
+On September 8th 1864, Rockefeller married Laura Celestia "Cettie" Spelman (1839–1915), daughter of Harvey Buell Spelman and Lucy Henry Spelman.
 They had four daughters and one son together.
 He said later, "Her judgment was always better than mine.
 Without her keen advice, I would be a poor man."
 Laura and John were known to have a lifestyle that, minus the mansion, lacked opulence often rejecting extravagant items.